 The global CRM market is expanding rapidly and soon it will become as synonymous with business operations as word processing software and spreadsheets.
 Again, this goes to show how important this software is becoming and how quickly it’s being adopted around the globe.
 In the near future, it will be essential to invest in CRM software to stay current and competitive.

 Sales reps get bogged down by administrative work, report building, client analysis, and data entry.
 What would happen if you took some of these items off their plate?
 By investing in an ecommerce CRM solution, sales reps can free up some of the time they’re spending on non-selling tasks and getting back to what they do best.
+This can be especially important for startups and small business sales teams, whose limited resources make it extra important to maximize time management.
 Giving your sales team more time to actually sell can go a long way to increasing revenue.

 One of the most effective approaches to customer retention is to take feedback seriously.
 Nothing improves a customer relationship more than making them feel that you are there to help and listen.
 CRM systems may even pull customer feedback data from a variety of sources so that you can sort through it all at once and drill down on any issues.
-This way, nothing gets missed.
+This way, customer needs can be addressed quickly.

-Some businesses may be wary of the automated side of CRM software, but this may not be as big of an issue as you might think.
+Some ecommerce businesses may be wary of the automation side of CRM software, but this may not be as big of an issue as you might think.
 A good portion of customers are fine with interacting with a chat bot to resolve their problems.
 Some people want fast, self-help oriented responses and will prioritize this over connecting to someone in person.
-Empowering these customers to do so will lighten the load of your customer service team, too.
+Empowering these customers to do so within your ecommerce store will lighten the load of your customer service team, too.

 Personalization is so important and a lot of consumers these days look for more than a quality product at a good price.
-Customers, especially millennials, like to feel that they are a part of something bigger.
-Belonging to a group of like-minded people or believing in a brand that they feel represents their ideals can lead to increased sales.
+Customers like to feel that they are a part of something bigger.
+Belonging to a group of like-minded people or believing in a brand that they feel represents their ideals can lead to enhanced customer experience, and in turn, increased sales.
 An ecommerce CRM can improve customer loyalty by helping you create a more personal experience for segment customers.

 10. It costs your business five times more to reach new customers than it does to retain current ones.

 Here’s another statistic that shows just how much of an impact effective customer service and a strong customer retention strategy has on your bottom line.
-Sure, CRMs can help you seek out and win new leads...but the bulk of this type of software is designed to reduce customer churn and increase customer satisfaction.
+Sure, CRMs can help you with lead generation...but the bulk of this type of software is designed to reduce customer churn and increase customer satisfaction.

 It’s well known that there’s better value in keeping current customers than onboarding new ones—but this statistic is still staggering.
-CRM software can support customer retention through building custom sales campaigns, integrating with third-party feedback software, empowering case management, streamlining email workflows, and analysing customer history data.
+CRM software can support customer retention through building data-backed marketing ecommerce CRM strategies, custom sales campaigns, integrating with third-party feedback software, empowering case management, streamlining email workflows, and analyzing customer history data.